 Because look, when you are broke, all you can do is focus on your own problems, your own rent, your own piece-of-garbage car that won’t function right.
 Your ability to help others—to change the world—is severely diminished.
 Your happiness falters daily.
 Your relationships suffer under the weight of financial stress.

+Now, don’t get me wrong: I don’t believe money itself is going to make you happy or fulfilled.
+But you know what?
+Neither will being broke.
 So, I made a commitment to end that once and for all in my life.
 I decided I would do whatever it took to stop struggling financially.

 And I accomplished just that.

-I wanted to make this video for those of you who are struggling financially.
+I wanted to write this post and make this video for those of you who are struggling financially.
 I’m not selling anything here—not asking you to do anything—except be open to the ideas I’m about to present.
 Because I remember what it was like.
 And I want to help as many of you as possible escape the trap of poverty.